 How to Claim PhilHealth Maternity Benefits

-To claim your maternity benefits, you must provide:
+To claim your maternity benefits, you must provide the following:

 Submit these documents to the PhilHealth representative in the hospital.
-He/She will verify your documents and check how much to be deducted from your bill.
+He/She will verify your documents and check how much will be deducted from your bill.

 How Much Can I Get From PhilHealth Maternity Care Packages?

 If you gave birth in the hospital, you are entitled to Php6,500.
-If you gave birth to other healthcare facilities such as lying-in clinics or birthing homes, you can get up to Php8,000.
+If you gave birth to other healthcare facilities, such as lying-in clinics or birthing homes, you could get up to Php8,000.

-MCP provides Php3,900 if you gave birth in non-hospital facilities.
-Otherwise, you get Php3,000 if you gave birth in a hospital.
+MCP provides Php3,900 if you give birth in non-hospital facilities.
+Otherwise, you get Php3,000 if you give birth in a hospital.
 This is only for those who had Normal Spontaneous Delivery (NSD).

 Also, MCP allots Php2,600 (non-hospital facilities) or Php2,000 (hospitals) for the doctor or healthcare professional who attended to your procedure.